isomerpages/moe-nanchiauhigh/_our-one-stop-portals/Admission to NCHS/Direct School Admission Exercise.md

 All students will read Higher Chinese Language (HCL) when they join NCHS from sec 1 as NCHS is a Special Assistance Plan school.<br>

 Talented students who are interested in NCHS are encouraged to apply for Direct School Admission.
-Click [HERE](https://www.moe.gov.sg/secondary/dsa/application?pt=Mainstream%20primary%20school) to apply. ([https://www.moe.gov.sg/secondary/dsa/application?pt=Mainstream%20primary%20school](https://www.moe.gov.sg/secondary/dsa/application?pt=Mainstream%20primary%20school))
+Click [Here](https://www.moe.gov.sg/secondary/dsa/application?pt=Mainstream%20primary%20schoo) to apply. <br>

 **For clarifications on DSA exercise**